Integrating Research and Careers on the Phenotype

 Cabell Williams

-Cabell is a 4th year PhD candidate studying under Dr. James Morris (Psychology) and Dr. Meghan Puglia (Neurology).
-She studies the interplay between the environment, hormones, and epigenetics on the neural correlates of social tactile processing in early infancy.
-She has developed UVA's first infant neuroimaging research program and is integrating observed and self-report measures of parent-infant synchronous behaviors with genetic and hormonal salivary assays to achieve a more holistic understanding of early development.
+Cabell completed her PhD in Spring of 2025 under the advisement of Dr. James Morris (Psychology) and Dr. Meghan Puglia (Neurology).
+She studies the interplay between the environment and epigenetic expression on the neural correlates of social tactile processing in early infancy.
+She developed UVA's first infant neuroimaging research program and is integrating observed and self-report measures of parent-infant synchronous behaviors with genetic salivary assays to achieve a more holistic understanding of early development.
+She has secured a postdoctoral fellowship at Washington University in St. Louis, where she will use precision imaging in infants to study distinct periods of neuroplasticity.
 Outside of her time in the lab, she spends her time reading novels, lifting weights, cooking, crafting, and hanging out with friends.

 Internship: The Living Arts and Science Center